 This method sets the ordering of component data objects within this IndexedComponent container.
-For consistency, init(), values(), and items() all leverage this method to ensure consistent ordering.
+For consistency, \\init\\(), values(), and items() all leverage this method to ensure consistent ordering.

 - sort (bool or SortComponents) Iterate over the declared component keys in a specified sorted order.
-See SortComponents for valid options and descriptions. - ordered (boo1) DEPRECATED: Please use sort=SortComponents.ORDERED_INDICES.
-If True, then the keys are returned in a deterministic order (using the underlying set's ordered_iter()).
+See SortComponents for valid options and descriptions. - ordered (bool) DEPRECATED: Please use sort=SortComponents.ORDERED\INDICES.
+If True, then the keys are returned in a deterministic order (using the underlying set's ordered\iter()).